Effective Data Augmentation With Diffusion Models: Discussion

 \section{Discussion}

-We proposed a flexible method for semantic data augmentation based on diffusion models, DA-Fusion.
-Our method adapts a pretrained diffusion model to generate high quality augmentations for all images regardless of their class and content.
-Our method improves few-shot classification accuracy in all domains tested, and by up to +10 percentage points on the Pascal and COCO datasets.
+We proposed a flexible method for data augmentation based on diffusion models, DA-Fusion.
+Our method adapts a pretrained diffusion model to semantically modify images and produces high quality augmentations regardless of image content.
+Our method improves few-shot classification accuracy in tested domains, and by up to +10 percentage points on various datasets.
 Similarly, our method produces gains on a contributed weed-recognition dataset that lies outside the vocabulary of the diffusion model.
-To understand these gains, we performed ablations that test the flexibility and robustness of our method.
-We first observe that few-shot performance is boosted when using multiple augmentations in parallel.
-Next, we test flexibility by selectively applying DA-Fusion to either foreground objects or backgrounds.
-We observe higher accuracy than prior work in the masked setting, suggesting our method remains effective when controlled with masks.
+To understand these gains, we studied how performance is impacted by potential leakage of Stable Diffusion training data.
+To prevent leakage during evaluation, we presented two defenses that target the model and data respectively, each on different sides of a trade-off between defense strength and computational cost.
+When subject to both defenses, DA-Fusion consistently improves few-shot classification accuracy, which highlights its utility for data augmentation.

-There are several directions to further improve the flexibility and performance of our method as future work.
+There are several directions to improve the flexibility and performance of our method as future work.
 First, our method does not explicitly control \textit{how} an image is augmented by the diffusion model.
 Extending the method with a mechanism to better control how objects in an image are modified, e.g. changing the breed of a cat, could improve the results.
-We explored this notion in Section~\ref{sec:results-mask} when masks are present; though, recent work in prompt-based image editing \cite{PromptToPrompt} suggests diffusion models can make localized edits without such masks.
+Recent work in prompt-based image editing \cite{PromptToPrompt} suggests diffusion models can make localized edits without pixel-level supervision, and would minimally increase the human effort required to use DA-Fusion.
+This extension would let image attributes be handled independently by DA-Fusion, and certain attributes could be modified more extremely than others.
 Second, data augmentation is becoming increasingly important in the decision-making setting \cite{Yarats22}.
 Maintaining temporal consistency is an important challenge faced when using our method in this setting.
 Solving this challenge could improve the few-shot generalization of policies in complex visual environments.
-Finally, improvements to our diffusion model backbone that enhance image photo-realism when adapting the model to novel visual concepts are likely to improve sample quality and task performance.
+Finally, improvements to our diffusion model backbone that enhance image photo-realism are likely to improve DA-Fusion.